Children's social services 'near crisis'

 The WLGA said although councils were coping as well as possible, the situation was not sustainable.

-"The system is very near at crisis point," said Geraint Hopkins, deputy spokesperson for children at the WLGA.
+"The system is very near at crisis point," said Geraint Hopkins, deputy spokesman for children at the WLGA.

-"Unless we significantly look at the resources available to children's services in Wales and the important early intervention methods that we take to try and prevent children coming into care then we're going to be in serious trouble.
+Mr Hopkins added: "Unless we significantly look at the resources available to children's services in Wales and the important early intervention methods that we take to try and prevent children coming into care then we're going to be in serious trouble.

 "It's been a difficult period over these last 10 years, austerity has hit many local authorities and whilst we have continued to meet the rising costs of looked after children, it's getting to the point now where we're really at crisis level."